rikelme/OCRmyPDF/README.md

-   --title "My PDF"           # it can change output metadata --jobs 4                   # it uses multiple cores by default --output-type pdfa         # it produces PDF/A by default input_scanned.pdf          # takes PDF input (or images) output_searchable.pdf      # produces validated PDF output
+   --title "My PDF"           # it can change output metadata --jobs 4                   # it uses multiple cores by default --output-type pdfa         # it produces PDF/A by default --ocr-engine gcv           # it provides support for gcv and tesseract based OCR, uses gcv by default input_scanned.pdf          # takes PDF input (or images) output_searchable.pdf      # produces validated PDF output
 ```